 If submitting a piece “after” another artist, please credit that person and link to/attach a copy of the original piece.
 See our “About Us” page for more on our plagiarism policy.

 At this time, Nightingale & Sparrow is unfortunately not a paying market (yet—we’re working on it!).
 Though we cannot offer monetary compensation, we will gladly support you and your writing endeavours however we can!
 See our “Contributors” page for more information.
 And, while we cannot pay you directly, we’re happy to add a donation link (Patreon, Ko-fi, etc.) to your contributor page!

 Additionally, we are not able to offer complimentary print copies of Nightingale & Sparrow—even at print cost, it would take hundreds of dollars we simply don’t have to provide each contributor with their own print copy, no matter how much we’d like to.

-Micropoem submissions will open 27 September – 11 October, through our micropoem submission form.
+Micropoem submissions will open 10-24 July, through our micropoem submission form.

 Send us your best fiction or creative nonfiction work (just one!), up to 7 pages (at 12 pt. standard font [we like Garamond], double-spaced).